 During the course we will look at habitat management, stockmanship, animal welfare, issues with public access and managing remote sites.
-We plan to visit the following sites to demonstrate a range of habitats:
+We plan to visit the following sites to give a range of habitats:

-- Powerstock Common Nature Reserve – 112 hectares of ancient woodland, acid grassland and rush pasture.
+• Powerstock Common Nature Reserve 112 hectares of ancient woodland, acid grassland and rush pasture managed for nature.

 Ashlea Kirk grew up on a livestock and arable farm in Dorset, home to his father’s pedigree Angus herd.
 He developed his farming knowledge through studying at Sparsholt College and working on the family farm.
 Ashlea brought a commercial perspective to his role as Dorset Wildlife Trust’s stockman, which provides the modern balance required to manage the nature reserves for both conservation and farming requirements.

-£219 pp Residential - includes 1 nights sole occupancy accommodation, full board including a home-cooked breakfast, tea/cake, lunch and 3 course dinner, all tuition/activities.
+£280 pp includes 2 nights sole occupancy accommodation, full board including a home cooked breakfast, tea/cake, lunch and 3 course dinner, all tuition / activities.

-£179 pp Non-Residential - includes all of the above except accommodation and breakfast.
+£199 pp includes all of the above except accommodation and breakfast.

 What to bring: